rgerum/clonk-blender-exporter/readme.md

 You can specify an `Export Mesh Name` which is as default `Graphics` as OpenClonk expects .mesh files to be called `Graphics.mesh`.
 And you can specify an `Export Skeleton Name`, which is the name for the .skeleton file.

 ### XML Converter
 There are two types of mesh files .mesh.xml and .mesh.
 What is the difference?

 The exporter writes directly .mesh.xml files as these are just plain text files which can be easily generated.
 But for loading in Clonk they are unfortunately inefficient as they would take a long time to load.
 Therefore, they are converted to the binary .mesh format using the OgreXMLConverter.

-The exporter comes with a windows binary of this software to allow for an easy setup of the exporter.
+The exporter comes with a Windows binary of this software to allow for an easy setup of the exporter.
 The exporter first tries to look for an installed version of the converter.
 If it does not find one, it looks in the subfolder `scripts/xml_converter` for the file (the default location from the repository).
 If you want to move youre .blend file you can also store a copy of the xml converter directly next to your .blend file.

-If you use windows, the exporter will try to call the xml converter using wine, which should work fine, too.
+If you use Linux, the exporter will try to call the xml converter using wine, which should work fine, too.

 ### Exporting Animations
 TODO